 History of Britannia Mine

 While it was the one of the largest mines in the world it did a lot of damage to the area.
 The Britannia Mine polluted Howe Sound in the 20th century.
 This explains why Squamish was once just a drive by destination on the way to Whistler when we lived there in the 1990s.
 But in 2005, a huge clean up took place and now nearly 85% of marine life has recovered.

-Watch our trip up the Sea to Sky Highway and our stop at Britannia Mine.
+Watch our trip up the Sea to Sky Highway

 When you visit the museum, you get the opportunity to actually get to go on an underground mine train and you also get to pan for gold.
 For more knowledge, there is the Beaty Lundin Visitor Center at the Brittania Mine Museum.

 It provides additional resources and activities you can have fun with.
 This museum is perfect for both adults and kids to have fun in so it makes for a family-friendly day trip.

 Sea to Sky Gondola